 All over-the-counter (OTC) and exchange-traded derivatives (ETD) deals to be reported to registered trade repositories.

 2) Clearing.
-As many standardised OTC derivatives as possible to be cleared via central clearing counterparties (CCPs) or moved to exchange-based trading.
+As many standardised OTC derivatives as possible to be cleared via central counterparties (CCPs) and moved to electronic trading.

 4) Risk management.
 Five measures to reduce risk: